eze-kiel/old-eze-kiel.github.io/_posts/2020-04-01-the-importance-of-minimum-security.markdown

 ![Risk curve](/pics/risk_curve.png)

 The main property of exponential curves is that they are not linear.
-Therefore, a small movement on the X axis create an important change on the Y axis until the middle of the curve (in this case).
+Therefore, a variation on the X axis will not create the same one on the Y axis .

 If the majority of people were in the second half of this curve, many security flaws could be avoided.

 There is also somthing which I have not told yet: the common passwords.
 We are in 2020, man is able to walk on the Moon since more than 50 years, and the most hacked password is [123456](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords) (in front of 'password' since 2013!).
 Just using a passphrase which is not in the top 500 of most hacked passwords is already a huge step into security.

-I see risk as 2 components : difficulty, and cost.
+I see risk as 2 components : difficulty and cost.

 ![Risk scheme](/pics/risk_stickman.png)